 Taking the plunge and committing to start a private label can be a daunting and overwhelming venture for anyone who is first starting out.
 To help, WholeFoods asked private label experts what the most important points were to help dissect the private label process from start to finish.

 Step 1: Finding a Product

 With many different categories and unique products in the industry, it can be hard to know where to start when determining the type of product to sell.
-It may be best to choose a product you are passionate about, says Adam Stark, chief miscellaneous officer and second generation co-owner of Debra’s Natural Gourmet in Concord, MA, who suggests going for the low-hanging fruit.
+While it may be best to choose a product you are passionate about, Adam Stark, chief miscellaneous officer and second generation co-owner of Debra’s Natural Gourmet in Concord, MA, instead suggests going for the low-hanging fruit.
 “If you’re already selling 200 bottles of vitamin D a month, it’s no big deal to switch over half those sales to a house brand.
 But if you’ve never sold supplements before, it’s going to be a lot harder.”

 For Ramona Billingslea, marketing manager of Betsy’s Health Foods in Houston, TX, starting a private label line also meant starting out with the company’s main strength — supplements.
 However, Billingslea notes the company was “also careful to not choose products that might detract from a category leader with a manufacturer whose numbers we needed to maintain.”

 A disadvantage to offering private label in a retail store is the risk of not only reducing sales of a top performing brand needed to pull in the store’s revenue, but also jeopardizing relationships with popular branded companies that may feel “undercut by a private label product that mimics the item that the brand worked hard to create, market and educate the consumer [to recognize],” says Amy Lotker, owner/president of Better For You Foods LLC, a private label product manufacturer in Delray Beach, FL.